Ph.D. in Operations Management, The University of Texas at Austin, Expected 2022

 Research (IoT, Retail Operations, Data Science)

 (1) “Promotional Inventory Displays: An Empirical Analysis Using IoT Data.” with Ashish Agarwal, and Ioannis (Yannis) Stamatopoulos.
-Reject and resubmit.
-Management Science.
+Under review.
+Manufacturing & Service Operations Management.

 Abstract: We use internet-of-things (IoT)-generated data on the real-time location of about 15 thousand displays in about 5 thousand stores of a Fortune 500 retailer, paired with the stores’ point-of-sale (POS) data between September 2017 and March 2018, to measure the operational execution and effectiveness of promotional inventory display campaigns.
 We find that campaigns are poorly executed: 29 percent of displays never made it to a store’s floor, and those that did only spent 62 percent of the campaign there.
 We also find that poor execution deprives targeted products of substantial sales: placing a display on the floor on an arbitrary week increases the targeted products’ sales by 7.3 percent, and placing it on the floor on a campaign week boosts sales by another 2.3 percent.
 Finally, we project that stores would decrease targeted products’ dollar sales during campaign weeks by 3.1 percent if they discontinued display campaigns as currently executed, and they could increase these products’ revenues during campaign weeks by up to 6.9 percent by improving display campaign execution.